 Compiling your accounts incorrectly

-If your accountant fails to audit your accounts properly… you may, once again, be liable to penalties.
+If your accountant fails to prepare or review your accounts properly, you may, once again, be liable for penalties.

 HMRC may apply a penalty if a tax return, or other document is incorrect, and tax has been: